cryptocoinjs/base-x/README.md

 Of course the input is actually an array of digits already :)

+### Using base-x in Legacy Versions of Node (below 4.5)

+If you are using base-x in Node execution environments below v4.5.0, please use base-x v2. base-x v3 calls Buffer.from (safe buffering) which is not supported prior to Node v4.5.

 ## License

 This library is free and open-source software released under the MIT license.